kensawyerr/whmcs_amount_out_hook/README.md

 ### Installing

 Step 1: Modify amount_out_hook.php with your configuration of the $tlds and $products variables.

-Step 2: Please amount_out_hook.php in /includes/hooks/ directory of your WHMCS installation
+Step 2: Place amount_out_hook.php in /includes/hooks/ directory of your WHMCS installation